Advertisement

 Official Website

 Widow Jane Distillery was founded in 2012 and is owned by Cacao Prieto.
 Founded by the inventor Daniel Prieto Preston, the company produces a number of whiskeys that are both sourced and distilled in-house.
-With an office in Brooklyn, NY and distillery 105 miles north of NYC in Red Hook, NY, the whiskey gets its name due to the fact that the company uses water that comes from the Widow Jane Mines in Rosendale, NY.
+With a distillery in Red Hook, Brooklyn, the whiskey gets its name due to the fact that the company uses water that comes from the Widow Jane Mines in Rosendale, NY.
 The bourbon is produced in Kentucky and brought to New York for proofing and bottling.

 This is a single barrel bourbon, which means each barrel will present a slightly different flavor profile.
 For this review, the bottle being reviewed was bottled in 2017, from barrel number 1579, and bottle number 173.